 OM: Many companies don’t have the human capital to handle analytics.
 That’s an area where more investment should be made.
 It depends on how effectively the company is executing on omnichannel customer care and where the gaps are.

 CS: What are the types of skills contact centers need to address with omnichannel customer care?

-Doing a thorough analysis of current agent skills and benchmarking them against requirements to handle current multichannel traffic will be the first step that will help organizations identify priorities on how to handle conversations across all channels.
+Doing a thorough analysis of current associate skills and benchmarking them against requirements to handle current multichannel traffic will be the first step that will help organizations identify priorities on how to handle conversations across all channels.